rafiq10/go-channels-1/README.md

 ### 2. Clock1
 It shows an inefficient net.listener that serves one connection at a time (use nc localhost 8080 twice in a separate terminals to see that the second connection is server only when the first one is killed)

+### 3. Netcat1
+It can be used instead of nc to test the previous example from section num 2